COVID-19 Workshop Guidance

 If you require a workshop for more than one “bubble” group, we can run more than one session to keep the groups separate.
 These can be scheduled at a reduced running time to keep costs down if required.

-In the event that you need to cancel the workshop due to school or venue closures, we will endeavour to arrange a new date to visit your school or venue and run the session when it is safe to do so.
-Likewise, if our practitioners cannot visit your school or venue due to illness, we will inform you as soon as possible and rearrange your workshop to the soonest available date (following government guidelines on isolation periods).
+In the event that you need to cancel the workshop due to school/venue closures or isolation of a “bubble” group, we will endeavour to arrange a new date to visit your school or venue and run the session when it is safe to do so.
+Likewise, if our practitioners cannot visit your school/venue due to illness, we will inform you as soon as possible and rearrange your workshop to the soonest available date (following government guidelines on isolation periods).
 You will not be charged until we have attended your school to run the workshop.

 We are closely monitoring the situation to make sure we are taking all precautions to protect our audiences and practitioners alike.
 We will regularly re-assess and update this policy in line with the current government guidelines so make sure to check back for updates.